saltyrtc/saltyrtc-meta/Task-WebRTC.md

 The receiving client SHALL validate that the *candidates* field is an `Array` containing one or more `Map`s.
 These `Map`s SHALL contain the above mentioned fields value types.
-It SHALL continue by adding the value of each item in the `Array` as a remote candidate to its WebRTC `RTCPeerConnection` instance.
+It SHALL continue by requesting the user application to add the value of each item in the `Array` as a remote candidate to its WebRTC `RTCPeerConnection` instance.

 The message SHALL be NaCl public-key encrypted by the client's session key pair and the other client's session key pair.